xataio/client-ts/cli/README.md

 The current git branch is used in the first two cases in the algorithm:

-- If a git branch has been explicitly mapped to a Xata branch with `xata branches link` for example, the associated branch is used
+- If a git branch has been explicitly mapped to a Xata branch, the associated branch is used
 - Otherwise, if a Xata branch with the same name as the git branch exists, we use that.

 If none of them apply, the **fallback branch** is used.
 This is a safety measure to avoid connecting to your production database.
 If you are developing a feature that doesn't require schema changes, you'll have a git branch, but not an associated Xata branch.
 In this case to prevent using the default Xata branch—which could be production—we allow specifying a `XATA_FALLBACK_BRANCH` in your local `.env` file.
 You can have a personal branch with your username for example.